 US horizontal versus vertical rigs

-The number of vertical rigs in operation decreased by six to 117 last week.
-In the 12 months ended October 2, the number of vertical rigs fell by 255, or 69%.
-The number of directional rigs in operation decreased by three in the week ended October 2.
+The number of vertical rigs in operation decreased by one to reach 119 last week.
+In the 12 months ended September 11, the number of vertical rigs fell by 253, or 68%.
+The number of directional rigs in operation decreased by four in the week ended September 11.

-The four-week average loss in horizontal rigs was 13 for the week ended October 2.
-In comparison, the four-week average decrease was 11 for the week ended September 25.
-So, on a smoothed basis, it looks like horizontal rigs are taking a turn for the worse.
+The four-week average loss in horizontal rigs was seven for the week ended September 11.
+In comparison, the four-week average decrease was three for the week ended September 4.
+Four-week averages give a smoother view of this trend that otherwise can be quite volatile on a weekly basis.
+So, even on a smoothed basis, it looks like horizontal rigs are taking a turn for the worse.

 Horizontal rigs and the shale boom